2025–26 USC Upstate Spartans men's basketball team

-The 2025–26 USC Upstate Spartans men's basketball team represents the University of South Carolina Upstate during the 2025–26 NCAA Division I men's basketball season.
-The Spartans, led by second-year head coach Marty Richter, play their home games at the G. B. Hodge Center in Spartanburg, South Carolina as members of the Big South Conference.
+The 2025–26 USC Upstate Spartans men's basketball team represented the University of South Carolina Upstate during the 2025–26 NCAA Division I men's basketball season.
+The Spartans, led by second-year head coach Marty Richter, played their home games at the G. B. Hodge Center in Spartanburg, South Carolina as members of the Big South Conference.

 Previous season

 The Spartans finished the 2024–25 season 6–26, 2–14 in Big South play, to finish in last place.
 They were defeated by Gardner–Webb in the first round of the Big South tournament.

 Preseason

 On October 15, 2025, the Big South Conference released their preseason coaches poll.
 USC Upstate was picked to finish last in the conference.